Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Problems with Cracked and Leaking Fuel Injectors

 Another engine issue affecting the fourth-generation Ford Escape is cracked and leaking fuel injectors.
-This issue has also led to a recall, as it can cause fuel leakage into the engine bay and increase the risk of fire.
+This issue has also led to a recall, which can cause fuel leakage into the engine bay and increase the fire risk.
 The fuel injectors are defective, and over time, they can crack and leak.

 If you suspect your Escape’s fuel injectors are leaking, you may smell fuel coming from the engine compartment or see a visible leak under your vehicle.
 You may also need help running, misfires, or loss of power.

-If you notice any of these symptoms, I recommend that you have your vehicle inspected by a qualified mechanic as soon as possible.
+If you notice any of these symptoms, I recommend inspecting your vehicle by a qualified mechanic as soon as possible.

 Ford Escape Problems with Electrical – Infotainment System Malfunction